Can You Really Go to Jail for Not Paying or Filing Taxes?

 Example of a Tax Crime

-For the past few years, Joe has earned an extra $500 every weekend on his side hustle.
-His annual income from junk removal is about $25,000.
-He’s been saving the cash in a savings account at XYZ Savings Bank, but he hasn’t reported any of that income on his tax return.
+Joe works full-time at an office, and every year, he reports the earnings from his job on his tax return.
+On the weekends, Joe does junk removal, and it’s turned into a lucrative side business.
+Now, his annual income from junk removal is about $25,000.
+He’s been saving the cash in a savings account but hasn’t reported any of that income on his tax return.

 Penalties aren’t just for taxpayers.
 There are also consequences for tax preparers who commit tax fraud.
 If you’re in a situation like this, you need a tax attorney.
 Do not represent yourself.